Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What advice do you have for those visiting Iceland for the first time?

 Dress for any kind of weather, irrespective of the season.
 This is best emphasized by an old advertising slogan of 66°N – an Icelandic outdoor wear company.
 The slogan was: “This is our winter collection, also known as our summer collection.”
 We never put away our parkas here; they can be called for in the height of summer; you just never know.
 Also, if you are not vegan or vegetarian, order fish at restaurants.
-Here in Iceland, we serve fish minus the yucky parts such as the head, the scales, and bones.
+Here in Iceland, we serve fish minus the yucky parts, such as the head, the scales, and the bones.
 Wolffish never disappoints.

 Enjoy langoustine, ice-cream and swimming